DannyRyanFisher/RoboND-Rover-Project-1/README.md

 ### Problems to fix
 - Rover does not stop at a dead end.
 A proximity indicator is needed.
 Potentially integrate this with the navigation around obstacles

 - Rover drives into obstacles too easily.
 If an obstacle is in the middle of the rover's route, the average/ median angle to navigate by is still in the middle causing the rover to drive into the obstacle ahead.

+- Steering.steer_median_left_biased() is not able to determine a corect path with large rock in middle of the map.
+Photo in ./photos
+    - It also struggles to drive down a narrow path to the right as it is driving too quickly.
+    - It struggles with convexed wall when it approaches and drives straight into the wall

 ### Problems FIXED
 - Slow steering response.
 Not very responsive to the wall